marcolenci/dai-dinamici.github.io/content/dai-seminars/andrea-venturelli-universite-davignon-france.md

 +++
-aliases = ["/event/andrea-venturelli-universite-davignon-france/"]
-categories = ["dai-seminar"]
-date = "2021-01-07 09:00:26"
-slug = "andrea-venturelli-universite-davignon-france"
-title = "Andrea Venturelli (Université d’Avignon, France)"
+abstract = " We prove for the N-body problem the existence of hyperbolic motions for any prescribed limit shape and any given initial configuration of the bodies.
+The energy level h&gt;0 of the motion can also be chosen arbitrarily.
+Our approach is based on the construction of a global viscosity solutions for the Hamilton-Jacobi equation H(x,du(x))=h.
+Our hyperbolic motion is in fact a calibrating curve of the viscosity solution.
+The presented results can also be viewed as a new application of Marchal's theorem, whose main use in recent literature has been to prove the existence of periodic orbits.
+Joint work with Ezequiel Maderna." affiliation = "Université d’Avignon, France" aliases = ["/event/andrea-venturelli-universite-davignon-france/"] categories = ["dai-seminar"] date = "2021-01-07 09:00:26" end = "2021-01-14 17:00:00" outputs = ["HTML", "Calendar"] seminar = " Hyperbolic motion in the Newtonian N-body problem with arbitrary limit shape" slug = "andrea-venturelli-universite-davignon-france" speaker = " Andrea Venturelli " start = "2021-01-14 16:00:00" title = "Andrea Venturelli (Université d’Avignon, France)"
 +++
 *Speaker:* **Andrea Venturelli**  (Université d’Avignon, France)